HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

   userH->>ms: Send tokens
   ms--)+cood: Find a new transaction
-  Note over cood: Save the request<br/>Wait 5 blocks for confirmation<br/>We will start the process to<br/>melt the tokens on Hathor cood-->-cood: Make melt operation available for polling
+  Note over cood: Save the request<br/>Wait 5 blocks for confirmation<br/>We will start the process to<br/>melt the tokens on Hathor cood-->-cood: Make melt operation available for polling<br/>The operation will melt the amount of tokens minus fees

   fed->>cood: Poll for new requests cood-->>fed: Return the list of new requests